Turns out, dropping out medical university became a blessing for me

 And so, with the burden of expectations riding on my shoulder, adding to the fact that I come from a family of doctors, I blindly let my parents lead me into the world of Science.
 Being the eldest child, I had no one to turn to in terms of getting help understanding what life was like outside that bubble.
 That, coupled with certain factors that would probably make for another piece another day, I had a defeatist attitude going in from the beginning.

-I slaved day in and day out to please my parents.
+I slaved day in and day out at medical university to please my parents.
 But somehow, all I could excel at was writing.

 English Language and English Literature – at all levels – were halwa to me.
 Mathematics and Science, though.
 Uff.
 At the age of 8, I started writing poetry (you can check some out here.)
 And hey, it was pretty nice, I’ll give myself that.
 Do I cringe when I reach for the book I published at the age of 10?
 Hell yeah.
 But it was an accomplishment – one that only seemed to hold any weight when my parents were boasting about me to our relatives.